 Protect the Rights and Property of Equals 3 and Others

 We may also use or share your Customer Account Data to protect the rights or property of Lucy, our business partners, suppliers, clients, or others when we have reasonable grounds to believe that such rights or property have been or could be affected.
 In addition, we reserve the right to disclose your Customer Account Data as required by law and when we believe that disclosure is necessary to protect our rights, or the rights of others, or to comply with a judicial proceeding, court order, or legal process served on our Web sites.

-If you represent an Equals 3 business partner, you may visit Lucy Web sites intended specifically for Lucy business partners.
+If you represent a Lucy business partner, you may visit Lucy Web sites intended specifically for Lucy business partners.
 We may use Customer Account Data provided on those sites to administer and develop our business relationship with you, the business partner you represent, and Lucy business partners generally.
 For instance, this may involve using your Customer Account Data to send you details of Lucy business partner programs.
 It may also include sharing certain information with other business partners (subject to any confidentiality obligations that may exist), or Lucy customers or prospects.
 In connection with a particular transaction or program, we may also contact you as part of customer satisfaction surveys or for market research purposes.